prebid/prebid.github.io/overview/glossary.md

 ## Multiformat AdUnit

-An AdUnit that can accept a bid on
+An AdUnit that can display creatives of multiple media formats: banner, native, and/or video.

 ## Page-Initated Video